 Complaints of sexual assault will be reviewed under the Non-Academic Disciplinary Procedures (PDF) and handled as a Level II Review.
 Under Section III.B.3 (e) of the Non-Academic Disciplinary Procedures, if the accused accepts responsibility for the alleged violations, the accused may waive the disciplinary review by the Disciplinary Review Panel.
 The Senior Vice President for Student Services or his/her designee will then determine sanctions, if applicable.

-If the accused does not accept responsibility or accepts responsibility but does not waive his/her right to a disciplinary review by the Disciplinary Review Panel, the Assistant Vice President for Student and Campus Life will convene the panel.
+If the accused does not accept responsibility or accepts responsibility but does not waive his/her right to a disciplinary review by the Disciplinary Review Panel, the Assistant Vice President for Student Life will convene the panel.
 Panelists are selected by recommendation by the Faculty Senate, the University Student Senate, the Provost, and the Senior Vice President for Student Services.
 Members of the panel will be trained prior to panel hearings on sexual assault, its impact, and other information appropriate to this type of panel hearing.
-The Assistant Vice President for Student and Campus Life facilitates the hearing but does not weigh in on determining responsibility or sanctions.
+The Assistant Vice President for Student Life facilitates the hearing but does not weigh in on determining responsibility or sanctions.

 If the matter is referred to a Panel for its review, the Panel shall set to begin as soon as possible after the accused has received notice of the complaint.
 The accuser and the accused will have the option to appear before the panel separately.
 The accuser and the accused may choose not to appear before the panel and may submit a written statement to be read to the panel.
 At the review, the Panel hears statements from both parties, asks questions, and then makes a decision based upon whether there is a preponderance of evidence that the sexual assault occurred.
 Preponderance of evidence means that it is more likely than not that the facts the accuser seeks to prove are true.
 The Panel's recommendation will then be sent to the Senior Vice President for Student Services, who will review the recommendation of the Panel and decide on a sanction, if appropriate.